google/wuffs/doc/note/iterate-loops.md

 # Iterate Loops

-Iterate loops are syntactic sugar for partitioning a variable sized input slice into fixed sized chunk slices (with possible smaller-sized remainders).
+Iterate loops are syntactic sugar for partitioning a variable-sized input slice into fixed-sized chunk slices (with possible smaller-sized remainders).
 Individual chunks' fixed sizes are typically easier for [bounds-checking](/doc/note/bounds-checking.md).